Titan submersible implosion: June 18, dive, disappearance, and implosion

-18–22 June, search and rescue efforts
+June 18–22, search and rescue efforts

-Rear Admiral John Mauger holds a press briefing in Boston on 19 June.
+Rear Admiral John Mauger holds a press briefing in Boston on June 19.

-Ship Deep Energy (pictured in the Netherlands, 2015) arrived with two ROVs on 20 June.
+Ship Deep Energy (pictured in the Netherlands, 2015) arrived with two ROVs on June 20.

 The submersible was expected to resurface at 4:30 p.m.
 (19:00 UTC).
 At 7:10 p.m.
-(21:40 UTC), the U.S. Coast Guard was notified that the vessel was missing.
+(21:40 UTC), the US Coast Guard was notified that the vessel was missing.
 The Navy reviewed its acoustic data from that time and passed the information about the possible implosion event to the Coast Guard.
-Titan had as much as 96 hours of breathable air supply for its five passengers when it set out, which would have expired on the morning of 22 June 2023 if the submersible had remained intact.
+Titan had as much as 96 hours of breathable air supply for its five passengers when it set out, which would have expired on the morning of June 22, 2023 if the submersible had remained intact.

 The United States Coast Guard, United States Navy, and Canadian Coast Guard organized the search.
 Aircraft from the Royal Canadian Air Force and United States Air National Guard, a Royal Canadian Navy ship, and several commercial and research ships and remotely operated underwater vehicle (ROVs) also assisted with the search.
 The surface was searched, as were the depths by sonar.

 Crews from the United States Coast Guard launched search missions 900 nmi from the shore of Cape Cod, Massachusetts.
 Joint Rescue Coordination Centre Halifax reported that a Royal Canadian Air Force Lockheed CP-140 Aurora aircraft and CCGS Kopit Hopson 1752 were participating in the search in response to a request for assistance by the Maritime Rescue Coordination Center in Boston made on 18 June at 9:43 p.m.
 (00:13 UTC).
 The search on 19 June involved three C-130 Hercules aircraft, two from the United States and one from Canada; a P-8 Poseidon anti-submarine warfare aircraft from the United States, and sonobuoys.
 Search and rescue was hampered by low-visibility weather conditions, which cleared the next day.

-The U.S. Coast Guard indicated that the search and rescue mission was difficult because of the remote location, weather, darkness, sea conditions, and water temperature.
+The US Coast Guard indicated that the search and rescue mission was difficult because of the remote location, weather, darkness, sea conditions, and water temperature.
 Rear Admiral John Mauger said that they were "deploying all available assets".
-Many submersibles have acoustic beacons that can be detected underwater by rescuers; Titan did not.
+Many submersibles have acoustic beacons that can be detected underwater by rescuers; it is unclear whether Titan was equipped with such a device.

-Passing aircraft were asked to look out for Titan, as seen in this New York Oceanic (KZWY) air traffic control CPDLC message, displayed in the cockpit of El Al's Boeing 787-9, 4X-EDL on 20 June.
+Passing aircraft were asked to look out for Titan, as seen in this New York Oceanic (KZWY) air traffic control CPDLC message, displayed in the cockpit of an El Al Boeing 787 on June 20.